Skip to main content

 We in Italy spend at least 13€ for a decent liter of Extra Virgin olive oil: this is a price if we buy it directly from the produces.
 The price fluctuates between 12 and 15€, depending on the season.
 Again, this is the price directly from the producer, and I’m referring to the Abruzzo Region.
 The price might be higher in other parts of Italy.

-Most commonly, if you want to be sure to get a great olive oil made professionally, at least expect to spend 10€ for a half-liter (500 ml) bottle.
+Most commonly, if you want to be sure to get a great olive oil made professionally, at least expect to spend 10€ for a half-litre (500 ml) bottle.

 Certainly, the colour is not a sign to recognize a good quality EVO oil.
-The reason for this, that there are more than 500 varieties of olives in Italy, and they all have a different colour: some greener and some toward yellow.
-The best way to ultimately recognize a good Italian Extra Virgin Olive oil, is to taste it!
+The reason for this is that there are more than 500 varieties of olives in Italy, and they all have different colours: some greener and some yellow.
+The best way to ultimately recognize a good Italian Extra Virgin Olive oil is to taste it!

-Even though generally, an Italian person uses 13 kg (28.6 pounds, 2 stones) of EVO Oil per year: we are usually not overweight, and definitely, if we are isn’t for the olive oil.
+Even though generally, an Italian person uses 13 kg (28.6 pounds, two stones) of EVO Oil per year, we are usually not overweight, and definitely, if we are, it isn’t for the olive oil.

-For South Italian families, having quality olive oil at home is essential and vital.
-It’s the secret of our Mediterranean diet, and for making delicious, tasty & healthy food.
+Having quality olive oil at home is essential and vital for South Italian families.
+It’s the secret of our Mediterranean diet and for making delicious, tasty & healthy food.

 professional olive oil tastings